A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: A Taxonomy of the AFSA Modifications

-As stated earlier, the AFSA parameters play a vital role in balancing between exploration and exploitation.
-Specifically, the AFSA controls this balance using $\delta$, $V$ and $S$.
-A rational value of $\delta$ helps the AFSA to avoid the local optimal solutions~\cite{cai2010artificial}.
-A large $\delta$ setting permits a lower crowding level, which causes the AFSA to jump out of local optima, but it reduces the convergence speed owning to executing the random behavior to avoid overcrowding.
-In the subsequent stage, if the food location is too crowded, AFs cannot swim to that area to probe for more accurate optimum solutions.
-The experiment results in~\cite{Fernandes2009Fish} indicate that the convergence speed can be accelerated by gradually reducing $\delta$.
+Kang et al.~\cite{kang2019optimization} divided the population into two groups, i.e., elite and normal, and assigned different adaptive $s$ and $v$ settings to each group. {Inspired by the ocean current power (OCP), the AFSAOCP~\cite{wang2016afsaocp} model divided the AFs into three groups, and assigned a different $s$ setting to each group.
+This strategy enhances species diversity and allows the algorithm to escape from local optima during the iteration process. }

-In addition, $V$ and $S$ play affect the AFSA convergence performance, as both parameters are related to almost all behaviors.
-Large $V$ and $S$ settings cause stranger exploration but weaker exploitation.
-These settings enable AFs to change their locations with a large range.
-As such, they move faster toward the global optimum in the early stage and they are not able to search for more accurate position at the subsequent stages, causing the AFs to oscillate around the global optimum until the termination criterion is met.
-In contrast, small $V$ and $S$ settings enable the AFs to improve local search, but they can fall into the local optimum solutions.
-When $V$ is large, the AFs tend to execute the following and swarming behaviors more frequently than the prey and random behaviors, and vice versa.
-To alleviate these issues, adaptive $S$ and $V$ settings are proposed; which use large values at the early stages, and small values at later stages.
+Moreover, a rational value of $\delta$ helps the AFSA to avoid the local optimal solutions~\cite{cai2010artificial}.
+A large $\delta$ setting permits a lower crowding level, which causes the AFSA to jump out of local optima, but it reduces the convergence speed owing to executing the random behavior to avoid overcrowding.
+In the subsequent stage, if the food location is too crowded, the AFs cannot swim to the area to probe for more accurate optimum solutions.
+The experiment results in~\cite{Fernandes2009Fish} indicated that the convergence speed can be accelerated by gradually reducing $\delta$.
+In this regard, Cheng and Xiang~\cite{cheng2017parameter} adaptively reduced the $\delta$ value as the number of iteration increased using: